DefiLlama/careers/README.md

 There's already been multiple instances where we rejected applications from FAANG engineers in favor of applications from complete anons that contributed much more to defillama.

+## Employee benefits
+- Discord nitro
+- Co-invest in any angel deals that 0xngmi gets

 ## Impact
 Personally, I hate that in some of my previous jobs nothing would have changed if I wasn't there, as someone else would have just replaced me and implemented what I did in my stead.
 So for me impact is very important and I try to set things up for it to happen:
 - Team is extremely small, atm there's only 8 full time contributors